xeolabs/xeolabs.github.com/_posts/2013-10-28-scenejs-detail-culling.md

 });
 {% endhighlight %}

+# Limitations

+* Boundaries can't be transformed yet - they are fixed in World-space.
+* Boundaries don't automatically fit their child nodes.
+That's because they might enclose things for which we might not be able to automatically determine the boundaries of, such as sound.
+It's up to the scene definer (human, generator or plugin) to keep track of the boundaries of things, which seemed a reasonable tradeoff to reduce performance and complexity.

 # Implementation

 Here's some details on the internals, just in case you're curious how it works: